 Dr. Barb explains that abnormal discharge is caused by pH balance changes, this leads to bad bacteria having the perfect environment to survive.
 When this occurs, the normal appearance and smell of the discharge are altered.

 Many things can offset one’s pH balance.
 We have mentioned cervical cancer, bacterial vaginosis, yeast infection, gonorrhea, trichomoniasis, irregular menstrual cycles, and vaginal childbirth.
-But other things such as chlamydia, douching, birth control pills, perfumed soap, vaginitis, diabetes, hydration, pelvic inflammatory diseases, pelvic infection, and vaginal atrophy.
+But other things can cause abnormal vaginal discharge, including chlamydia, douching, birth control pills, perfumed soap, vaginitis, diabetes, hydration, pelvic inflammatory diseases, pelvic infection, and vaginal atrophy.